 Link Business Locations with One Phone Number

-With a virtual number, several locations around the globe use a single, centralized number.
+With a virtual phone number, several locations around the globe use a single, centralized number to answer calls.
 If a customer in a particular timezone needs help, he or she gets it from agents in their area of the world.
 Using extensions with virtual numbers is also possible, so if a customer needs more specialized help, they’re connected to the right department.
 This is done even when the initial number’s center is located hundreds of miles away from the extension.

 Access to a Wider Pool of Talent